Faint corporate praise greets TPP trade deal

 Even in areas where the Obama administration compromised, such as cutting the monopoly period for new biologic drugs, companies were grudging in their welcome.

-Osamu Nagayama, chairman and chief executive of Japan's Chugai Pharmaceutical Co Ltd (4519.T), which sells such drugs in the United States through Switzerland's Roche ROG.VX, was grateful that the settlement didn't drop below eight years as the protection period.
+Osamu Nagayama, chairman and chief executive of Japan's Chugai Pharmaceutical Co Ltd, which sells such drugs in the United States through Switzerland's Roche, was grateful that the settlement didn't drop below eight years as the protection period.

 "That said, given the current R&D environment, shortening the data protection period would be challenging for the overall pharmaceutical industry," he added.

-(Additional reporting by Manoj Kumar in New Delhi, Ayai Tomisawa and Ritsuko Shimizu in Tokyo; Editing by Will Waterman/Ruth Pitchford)
+(Additional reporting by Manoj Kumar in New Delhi, Ayai Tomisawa and Ritsuko Shimizu in Tokyo; Editing by Will Waterman)